Program at a glance

 Your third term is comprised of two online courses.
 You will learn about the importance of professional reflective practice, growth and development, and human-environment relationships.

-Your fourth term is comprised of three courses taught in an integrated format of online and face-to-face with a week of online engagement, a two-week immersive face-to-face field component and three weeks of online engagement.
+Your final term is comprised of three courses taught in an integrated format of online and face-to-face with a week of online engagement, a two-week immersive face-to-face field component and one following week of online engagement.
 You will study ideas associated with transformative learning and wilderness experiences along with a focus on water-based leadership.

 Curriculum & courses

-Camosun College is extremely proud of the excellent quality of its instruction.
+Camosun College is proud of the excellent quality of its instruction.
 Our teaching staff are experienced, inspiring and supportive of our students' individual journeys.
 Please see our Adventure Education faculty listed below.
 For a full list of our faculty, please visit our CSEE contact page.